|

 In human genealogy, a verbal notation such as brother, sister, cousin, uncle, etc., is used to describe the closest known relationship between two persons.
 The words of this notation are often accompanied by either "full" or "half" to indicate whether the common ancestry comprises a couple or a single person.
 This closest relationship is the one the Knot System expresses as the primary KinCode.

-tables 1 and 2, which treat the blood relations of Queen Elizabeth II of Great Britain and Northern Ireland to King Harald of Norway.
+A complex kinship is illustrated in tables 1 and 2, which treat the blood relations of Queen Elizabeth II of Great Britain and Northern Ireland to King Harald of Norway.
 The Queen is the proband.
 Her kin group is restricted to a five-generation ascent and a six-generation descent.
 Within this scope, there are fourteen KinCode elements that specify exactly the relationship between Queen Elizabeth and King Harald.
 The knot individual, Prince Friedrich von Hessen-Kassel, appears only once in Queen Elizabeth's pedigree (at position 46), but three times in King Harald's pedigree (at positions 68, 92, and 116).
 Thus, there are three corresponding KinCode elements in King Harald's KinCode.
 Table 2 expands one of these elements, 46.068, to show all individuals constituting that basic relation between these royal monarchs.

 Ancestor charts in Adobe PDF format can be downloaded from these links: